xiaojielei/tp/docs/UserGuide.md

 --- Savings Management ---
-add savings <AMOUNT>                                         Adds a savings record. delete savings <INDEX>                                       Deletes a savings record by index. transfer savings <FROM_INDEX> <TO_INDEX> <AMOUNT>            Transfers certain amount of cash of one saving record to another. view savings                                                 Lists all savings records.
+add savings <AMOUNT>                                         Adds a savings record. delete savings <INDEX>                                       Deletes a savings record by index. transfer savings <FROM_INDEX> <TO_INDEX> <AMOUNT>            transfers a specified amount from one savings record to another. view savings                                                 Lists all savings records.

 --- Summary Management ---
-view summary                                                 Lists income, expense, balance and saving records.
+view summary                                                 Lists all income, expense and saving records.

 --- Savings Goals ---
 savings goal set <AMOUNT> / <DESCRIPTION>                    Sets a new savings goal.